OldSneerJaw/synctos/README.md

   * `supportedContentTypes`: An array of content/MIME types that are allowed for the attachment's contents (e.g. "image/png", "text/html", "application/xml").
 No restriction by default.
   * `maximumSize`: The maximum file size, in bytes, of the attachment.
 May not be greater than 20MB (20,971,520 bytes), as Couchbase Server/Sync Gateway sets that as the hard limit per document or attachment.
 Undefined by default.

+**NOTE**: Validation for all _simple data types_ support the following additional parameter:

+* `immutable`: The property cannot be altered from its existing value if the document is being replaced.
+Does not apply when creating a new document or deleting an existing document.
+Defaults to `false`.

-Validation types for complex data types, which allow for nesting of child properties and elements:
+Validation for complex data types, which allow for nesting of child properties and elements:

 * `array`: An array/list of elements.
 Additional parameters:
   * `mustNotBeEmpty`: If `true`, an array with no elements is not allowed.
 Defaults to `false`.